johnnymugs/controllers-talk/talk.md

 # Many, many, many different projects
 {::comment}
   at least six last year
-{:/comment}
+  the last three or four years I've worked on dozens of Rails projects {:/comment}

 # Almost no one knows how to test controllers